 Yahoo says all 3 billion accounts hacked in 2013 data theft

 Yahoo on Tuesday said "recently obtained new intelligence" showed all user accounts had been affected.
 The company said the investigation indicated that the stolen information did not include passwords in clear text, payment card data, or bank account information.
 But the information was protected with outdated, easy-to-crack encryption, according to academic experts.

 Verizon in February lowered its original offer by $350 million for Yahoo assets in the wake of two massive cyber attacks at the internet company.

-A Yahoo official emphasized Tuesday that the 3 billion figure includes many accounts that were opened but never or only briefly used.
+A Yahoo official emphasized Tuesday that the 3 billion figure included many accounts that were opened but that were never, or only briefly, used.